-LABEL DESCRIPTION LAN IPv6 Address Assi gnment Enable DHCPv6-PD Enable DHCPv6-PD ' Select this option to use DHCPv6 prefix delegation.
-The NBG6818 will obtain an IPv6 prefix from the ISP or a connected uplink router for the LAN.
+LABEL DESCRIPTION LAN IPv6 Address Assignment Enable DHCPv6-PD Select this option to use DHCPv6 prefix delegation.
+The NBG7815 will obtain an IPv6 prefix from the ISP or a connected uplink router for the LAN.
 Autoconfiguration Type Select SLAAC + RDNSS to enable IPv6 stateless auto-configuration on this interface.
 The interface will generate an IPv6 IP address itself from a prefix obtained from an IPv6 router in the network.
 Select SLAAC + Stateless DHCPv6 to enable IPv6 stateless auto-configuration on this interface.
 The interface will get an IPv6 address from an IPv6 router and the DHCP server.
 The IP address information gets through DHCPv6.
 Select Stateful DHCPv6 to allow a DHCP server to assign and pass IPv6 network addresses, prefixes and other configuration information to DHCP clients.
-IPv6 Address range (Start) Enter the beginning of the range of IP addresses that this address object represents.
+IPv6 Address range (Start) Enter the beginning of the range of IPv6 addresses that this address object represents.
+IPv6 Address range (End) Enter the end of the range of IPv6 address that this address object represents.
+IPv6 Lifetime Enter the IPv6 lifetime in the LAN.